Skip to main content

 • etc.

-How it worksโ€‹
+How it works

 Port's Kubernetes exporter allows you to bring all the data supported by the K8s API to show running services, environments and more.
 The open source Kubernetes exporter allows you to perform extract, transform, load (ETL) on data from K8s into the desired software catalog data model.

-The exporter is deployed using a Helm chart that is installed on the cluster.
+The exporter is deployed using a Helm chart installed on the cluster.
 Once it is set up, it continues to sync changes, meaning that all changes, deletions or additions are accurately and automatically reflected in Port.

 The exporter makes use of the JQ JSON processor to select, modify, concatenate, transform and perform other operations on existing fields and values from the Kubernetes objects.

-Here is an example config.yml block:
+Here is an example configuration block:

 resources: # List of K8s resources to list, watch, and export to Port.